ithacaxyz/porto/apps/theme/README.md

 ## Files

-- `Theme.ts` - Type definitions
-- `porto-theme.ts` - Base Porto theme
+- `porto-theme.ts` - The default Porto theme
 - `export-theme.ts` - CLI tool to export the theme in various formats

 Related files in `~internal/lib`: